On Behalf of the Family, my new book is now available

 Jodie Renner: Even though I was reading very intently, the ending still caught me by surprise.
 The author also gives us some great insights into California mountain politics and current ecological issues of the area.
 I’d rate this Mar Preston’s best book so far, in many ways.
 And it’s nice to learn a few things while being entertained.
 An absorbing read!

-I’d love to present two free copies of Payback to readers who sign up for my mailing list this month.
+I’d love to present two free copies of On Behalf of the Family to readers who sign up for my mailing list this month.
 Please go to the Contact Page to send me your email address.
 I can’t imagine a situation in which I’d give your email address to anyone else!